 Basic Units of Volume

 Volume is a measure of the three-dimensional space occupied by a substance.
-The base unit of volume in the International System of Units (SI) is the cubic meter (m³).
-However, in the US customary and imperial systems, other units like cubic feet, quarts, gallons, pints, and fluid ounces are more commonly used.
+Think about it: the base unit of volume in the International System of Units (SI) is the cubic meter (m³).
+That said, in the US customary and imperial systems, other units like cubic feet, quarts, gallons, pints, and fluid ounces are more commonly used.
 Each of these units is related to the others through specific conversion factors.
-For example, one gallon is equal to four quarts, one quart is equal to two pints, and so on.
+Take this: one gallon is equal to four quarts, one quart is equal to two pints, and so on.
 Understanding these relationships is essential for accurate conversions.

 The Metric System and Volume